sasagawa888/eisl/README.md

 (edit file-name-string) example (edit "foo.lsp")

 # WiringPi
-Version for Raspberry include library for wiringPi.
+Version for Raspberry Pi include library for wiringPi.

 In order to use wiringPi, you need to compile wiringpi.lsp(in example folder) and invoke EISL with super user.